saiksridhar/saiksridhar.github.io/_pages/publications.md

 ## [Credit Score Classification](https://github.com/saiksridhar/saiksridhar.github.io/blob/master/Credit_Classification/Credit_Score_Prediction.ipynb)
 Credit Scoring enables credit decisioning and pricing (such as interest rates) to support an optimised portfolio for the institution in line with profitablility targets and risk apetite.
 This is vital to the survival and success of any financial institution which issues lending products.

 The primary challenges dealt with in this classification process are data cleansing, imputation and model development.
 Custom imputers have been developed in this Notebook along with testing of the imputed features during the model training phase.
-Additionally, various configurations and approaches are taken to develop a predictive neural network model.This project explores:
+Additionally, various configurations and approaches are taken to develop a predictive neural network model.
+This project explores:

 - Exploratory Data Analysis
 - Feature engineering using multiple custom transformers